-Now that your WordPress.com site has successfully been transferred to a self-hosted platform, there are a few more simple things left to cross off your list.
+Now that your WordPress.com site has successfully been transferred to a self-hosted platform, a few more simple things are left to cross off your list.

 Hide Your WordPress.com Site

-The very first thing you need to do now is hide your old WordPress.com site to ensure your viewership doesn’t land on the old site every time.
+The first thing you need to do now hides your old WordPress.com site to ensure your viewership doesn’t land on the old site every time.
 Navigate to Settings > Reading from the WordPress.com site’s Dashboard.
 Under the Site Visibility section, tick the I would like my site to be private option.

 Let Your Loyal Readers Know You Moved